You are currently viewing Top Dressing for Succulents ~ Why Use It?

 Inorganic top dressing for succulents has several benefits:

-• Top dressing for succulents helps to regulate the temperature of the soil, insulating the roots from wide temperature fluctuations.
+• Succulent top dressing helps to regulate the temperature of the soil, insulating the roots from wide temperature fluctuations.

-• Pebbles break up the heavy force of water, either from rain or watering, preventing soil erosion.
-This keeps soil from splashing up to the leaves of your plants.
+• Succulent pebbles break up the heavy force of water, either from rain or watering, preventing soil erosion.
+This keeps soil from splashing up onto the leaves of your plants.

-• At a layer of at least 1/3 of an inch, an inorganic top dressing prevents insects from laying their eggs in the damp, organic soil.
-This is the most reliable way to rid your home of pesky gnats.
+• At a thickness of at least 1/3 of an inch, an inorganic top dressing prevents insects from laying their eggs in the damp, organic soil.
+It also smothers any eggs already laid on the soil.
+This is the most reliable way to rid your home of pesky fungus gnats.

 • Top dressings act as a weed barrier.